paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 Methods like `Math.random()` are predictable -
 in JS, CSPRNG [getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) should be used instead.
-If you knew state of user system before values are generated, you could easily re-generate those.
+Think of predictable generators as `fn(currTime)`: if you know state (`currTime`) before values are generated, you could easily re-generate those.
 Predictable nonce `k` allows an attacker to extract private key from the signature, which [happened with Sony PS3](https://en.wikipedia.org/wiki/PlayStation_3_homebrew):

     d = (r^-1)(s⋅k-m) mod n